higherkindness/mu-haskell/docs/docs/optics.md

 Why the difference?
 Well, due to some ambiguity in the context of our Schemas, we need to help GHC to know if the record we're creating contains only one field (`record1`) or more (`record`) contained in a tuple of elements.

-> This design might be improved in the future, by using "[OneTuple](https://hackage.haskell.org/package/OneTuple-0.2.2.1/docs/Data-Tuple-OneTuple.html) to rule them all"
+> This design might be improved in the future, by using "[OneTuple](https://hackage.haskell.org/package/OneTuple-0.2.2.1/docs/Data-Tuple-OneTuple.html) to rule them all."

 ```haskell
 add :: GRpcConnection PersistentService 'MsgProtoBuf -> String -> String -> IO ()